felangel/bloc/docs/fluttertodostutorial.md

 The main `todos_api.dart` file specifies the interfaces that an API is expected to have.
 If we add another data provider, like cloud_firestore or mongoDB or AWS, all we have to do is make sure this API interface is followed.
 If we do that, then almost no other code needs to change.
 The  only change needed is that we will need to establish the connection to the service at App startup.

-The methods are well documents in the code comments.
+The methods are well documented in the code comments.

 [todos_api.dart2.md](_snippets/flutter_todos_tutorial/packages/todos_api.dart2.md ':include') [//]: # (HCTOKEN)